OCR-tech/CubeOCR/CONTRIBUTING.md

 To contribute code or documentation:

 1) **Fork the Repository**: Create your own copy of the repository.
 2) **Create a New Branch**: Create a new branch for your changes.
-Use a descriptive name, e.g., fix-issue-xyz or feature-abc.
+Use a descriptive name.
 3) **Make Changes**: Implement your changes in the new branch in your local repository.
 4) **Test Your Changes**: Ensure your code works as expected and doesn't break existing functionality.
 5) **Commit Changes**: Write clear, concise commit messages.